Python3pkg/GenomeKey/README.rst

     add2virtualenv /path/to/GenomeKey

+5) pip install spockpy pysam ordereddict

 Configuration
 =============

 After Cosmos is properly configured, edit GenomeKey/genomekey/wga_settings.py and make sure it is pointing to the correct paths to the GATK bundle, reference genome, and binaries.

 Genomekey requires a WGA folder.
-I currently have it configured on orchestra.
-Note that GenomeKey configures AnnovarExtensions using WGA/annovarext_data/config.ini which may need to be edited if you are using a different install of the WGA folder.
+I currently have it configured on orchestra in /scratch/esg21/WGA.
+Note that GenomeKey configures
+AnnovarExtensions using WGA/annovarext_data/config.ini which may need to be edited if you are using a different install of the WGA folder (for ex, you copied it to AWS)

 Usage
 ======